lrthomps/lrthomps.github.io/_posts/2021-11-01-how-hard-do-you-climb.md

   </div>
   <div class="item">
     <img src="{{ "/assets/images/climbing/bmi.png" | relative_url }}">
     <p class="caption">BMI is crude scaling of weight and height (about as accurate as the physics joke "approximate the cow by a sphere").
 It doesn’t differentiate muscle with fat and muscle is 20% heavier per volume than fat.
 It seems the trend vs V grade in men is to drop in BMI (from >25 to 22) while in women the trend is actually to increase (from <18 to ~21).
-Possibly, the optimal BMI is 21-22 for both genders[^probmi].</p>
+Possibly, the optimal BMI is 21-22 for both genders<sup id="fnref:probmi" role="doc-noteref"><a href="#fn:probmi" class="footnote">8</a></sup>.</p>
   </div>
   <div class="item">
     <img src="{{ "/assets/images/climbing/hoursclimbing.png" | relative_url }}">